guglielmopiasenti/js-campominato-grid/README.md

 1. Preparing the score:
    1a.
 I get the score element from the DOM.
    1b.
-I create a 'for' cicle to increase the score at every click.
+I include in the event listener the score increase at every click.
    1c.
+I use an if condition to block the cell click after it has been clicked once.